Eoracle/Eoracle-operator-setup/README.md

 ```

 ### Work with plain text private key (discouraged)
-If you don't want to encrypt your private key.
-Add it to `data-fetcher/.env` file
+If you don't want to encrypt your private key, update it in the `data-fetcher/.env` file
 This approach is highly discouraged.
 We recommend encrypting the private key and never saving it anywhere on any machine.
 ```bash
 PRIVATE_KEY=<your private key>
 ```

 ### Register with Eoracle AVS
-Operators need to have a minimum of 32 ETH delegated to them to opt-in into Eoracle.
-Executes the following command
+Operators need to have a minimum of 32 ETH delegated to them to opt-in to Eoracle.
+Execute the following command
 ```bash
 ./run.sh register
 ```

-The output should looks like
+The output should look like
 ```
 Registering operator with address <your address>
 Opted into slashing with Service Manager at address 0x9546536FdAb1903e9c263923106eA5a4A44C4159